 Shelton taught school periodically for a few years and also worked at an advertising agency in Toronto for six months as a commercial artist before deciding to commit to undertaking a full-time painting and printmaking career.

-Margaret Shelton was a prolific artist, best known for her delicate watercolour paintings and her intricate woodcut and linocut prints.
+Margaret Shelton was a prolific artist, best known for her her intricate woodcut and linocut prints as well as her watercolour paintings.
 With a deep passion for nature and the diversity and beauty of the Alberta landscape, Shelton’s interpretations are distinctively vital and energetic.
 Her contributions to the development of printmaking in Canada are significant, having created hundreds of prints in her career.
 Her works form part of the collections at the National Gallery in Ottawa and the Glenbow Museum in Calgary.
 She exhibited with the Society of Canadian Painter-Etchers and Engravers (CPE), the Canadian Society of Graphic Art (CSGA) and the Calgary Sketch Club.

 “Unlike earlier Canadian artists including the CPR artists … and the Group of Seven, Shelton chose to interpret nature directly, without any romantic notion that it stood for or represented something else.
 Hers was a simpler and less spectacular rendering of the world than that of earlier romantic artists.
 She did not choose to convey the wildness, grandeur or primitivism of nature.
 She selected straightforward scenes which she depicted in a well-executed representational style that relied on nature for its impulse.”
 (Patricia Ainslie, Margaret Shelton: Block Prints 1936-1984 Glenbow Museum, exhibition catalgue, Calgary, Alberta, 1984, p.8)